marcelofrau/city-route-calculator/README.md

 ### Accessing the micro-services (docker)

+NOTE: Please replace 192.168.99.100 with your docker ip.
+In Windows if you have installed the docker toolbox can be found with `docker-machine.exe ip` command.
+Otherwise you can use the command `docker ip`.

 #### cities-registry (docker access)

-NOTE: Please replace 192.168.99.100 with your docker ip.
-This can be obtained with docker ip command.

 ##### cities-registry access the API (docker access)